Chow group of 0-cycles with modulus and higher dimensional class field theory: Proof of Existence theorem

 We start with the tame case, which is essentially due to Wiesend.
-Note that the second statement of the following proposition is motivated by the fact that an abelian \'etale covering $U'\to U$ is tame over $C$ if and only if its pullback to integral $F\in \ZXC$ such that $F\Cap C$ is tame over $C\cap F$, see Proposition~\ref{filU.lem}.
+Note that the second statement of the following proposition is motivated by the fact that an abelian \'etale covering $U'\to U$ is tame along $C$ if and only if its pullback to integral $F\in \ZXC$ such that $F\Cap C$ is tame along $C\cap F$, see Proposition~\ref{filU.lem}.

-\begin{prop} Assume $\dim(X)=2$.
+\begin{prop} Assume $\dim(X)=2$ and that $X/k$ is smooth.
 The reciprocity map $\rho_U$ induces an isomorphism of finite groups